danaildinev/ddcarousel/README.md

 (May work on older browsers but these are minimum versions tested.)

-**Current status:** Alpha version (not stable and ready for using in real projects)

 ## Getting started

-Two simple steps - download/clone repository and copy css and js from `dist` folder to your project.
+Simply download/clone repository and copy css and js from `dist` folder to your project.

 ## Usage